-(a) Where Additional Capacity is provided in relation to a particular Pricing Zone, the endorsement of coal producers that hold Coal Access Rights under an Access Holder Agreement and any coal gtkm included under clause 9.2(f), either directly or through RCG representatives, with over 50% of contracted coal gtkm in that Pricing Zone will constitute endorsement by the RCG of that stage of project development.
+- (a) If ARTC seeks endorsement of a project or Capital Expenditure in relation to a particular Pricing Zone, the endorsement of coal producers that hold Coal Access Rights under an Access Holder Agreement and any coal Train KM included under section 9.2(g), with at least 50% of Contracted Coal KM in that Pricing Zone will constitute endorsement by the RCG. - (b) Where Additional Capacity (delivered by way of a single project or series of projects) is provided in relation to a particular Pricing Zone, and that Additional Capacity results in an increase in the Standard Access Charge for that Pricing Zone by more than 10%, the endorsement of Coal Customers that hold Coal Access Rights under an Access Holder Agreement and any coal Train KM included under section 9.2(g) with at least 70% of Contracted Coal KM in that Pricing Zone and any coal Train KM included under section 9.2(g) will constitute endorsement by the RCG of that stage of project development.

-- (b) Where Additional Capacity (delivered by way of a single project or series of projects) is provided in relation to a particular Pricing Zone, and that Additional Capacity results in an increase in the Indicative Access Charge for that Pricing Zone by more than 10%, the endorsement of Coal Customers that hold Coal Access Rights under an Access Holder Agreement and any coal gtkm included under clause 9.2(f), either directly or through RCG representatives, with over 70% of contracted coal gtkm in that Pricing Zone will constitute endorsement by the RCG of that stage of project development. - (c) To avoid doubt, sub-section (a) will apply if a Contributor agrees to fund Additional Capacity such that the increase in the Indicative Access Charge for that Pricing Zone is equal to or less than 10%.
+(c) To avoid doubt, sub-section (a)will apply if a Contributor agrees to fund Additional Capacity such that the increase in the Standard Access Charge for that Pricing Zone is equal to or less than 10%.